open-telemetry/oteps/text/0143-versioning-and-stability.md

 ### Lifecycle stages

-**Experimental –** Bugs, breaking changes and performance issues may occur.
+**Experimental –** Breaking changes and performance issues may occur.
+Components may not be feature-complete.
+The experiment may be discarded.

 **Stable –**  Stability guarantees apply, based on component tpye (API, SDK, Conventions, and Contrib).
 Long term dependencies may now be taken against these packages.